Interpretive Programs for Students

 Space for all programs is limited so book early to avoid disappointment.
 All programs are held at the Camrose Heritage Railway Station and Park located at 44 Street and 47 Avenue, Camrose, Alberta, just off Highway 13, east side of Camrose, with the exception of the Land and Its History Program which is held in Meeting Creek, Alberta, 47 km south of Camrose on Highway 56.

-For more information or to book your Pre-school, Kindergarten, Grade 4 or Grade 5 class for a day of learning, sharing and hands-on nature discovery contact the Station Managing Director by email: canadiannorthern@telus.net
+For more information or to book your Pre-school, Kindergarten, Grade 4 or Grade 5 class for a day of learning, sharing and hands-on nature discovery contact the Station Administrative Coordinator by email: canadiannorthern@telus.net

 The Camrose Heritage Railway Station and Park is owned and operated by the Canadian Northern Society.
 The Society is a registered charity, operated by volunteers.